-OTS 905 OTD Practicum (3 - 6) I, A. Prerequisites: OTS 904.
-Custom-designed practicums for capstone, field-based experiences in the Clinical Doctorate in Occupational Therapy.
-Course emphases are on ethical leadership within change and excellence in occupation-based services for diverse populations.
+OTS 905 Applied Leadership Experience (3 - 6) I, A. Prerequisites: OTS 882, 904, 910, 911, and 912.
+Custom-designed field-based experiences in the Occupational Therapy Doctorate.
+Emphases are on ethical leadership within change and excellence in occupation-based services for diverse populations.

-OTS 906 OTD Capstone (1) A. Prerequisite: OTS 904.
-Integration and application of program outcomes in a comprehensive format.
+OTS 906 OTD Capstone (1) A. Prerequisite or corequisite: OTS 905.
+Comprehensive integration and application of program outcomes.
 Students finalize and present capstone project that was planned in Leadership Seminars.
-Capstone emphases are ethical leadership within change and OBP for diverse populations.
+Emphases are ethical leadership within change and OBP for diverse populations.

-OTS 910 Policy Analysis for OT (3) A. Prerequisite: OTS 901.
-Influence of social and healthcare policy on the profession of occupational therapy.
+OTS 910 Policy Analysis for OT (3) A. Influence of social and healthcare policy on the profession of occupational therapy.
 Health disparities, disability studies and advocacy needs in emerging practice.

-OTS 911 Applied Research for OT (3) I. Prerequisite: OTS 902.
-Students will apply research methods, synthesize paradigms, designs, methods, and ethical issues related to research, and discuss funding options.
+OTS 911 Applied Research for OT (3) I. Students will apply research methods, synthesize paradigms, designs, methods, and ethical issues related to research, and discuss funding options.
 The role of the researcher as an agent of change in practice will be emphasized.

 OTS 912 Evidence-based Practice for OT (3) II.
-Prerequisite: OTS 903.
 Evaluate and perform critical research appraisals to justify intervention decisions.
 Content focuses on: clinical reasoning, outcomes measurement, finding evidence, changes in practice, ethics, and communicating decisions.
-OTS 913 Educational Practices for OT

-(3) I. Prerequisite: Enrollment in the OTD Program.
+OTS 913 Educational Practices for OT (3) I. Prerequisite: Enrollment in the OTD Program.
 Fundamental principles of designing and implementing educational programs across the lifespan.
 Educational strategies and learning theories will be analyzed and applied to clinical, community, and didactic settings and populations.